GonzaloSecades/cruce_backend_challenge/README.md

 -- DEV dep : nodemon

--- npm start : runs server with nodemon listentin app.js
+-- npm start : runs server with nodemon listenting app.js

 -- MONGO DB configured to run locally and with an atlas temporary acces.
+--- On Start both commented